 Satisfactory Academic Progress

 Becker College, in accordance with federal regulations, requires all students who receive federal financial aid to maintain satisfactory academic progress.
+Becker College also uses this policy for institutional financial aid.
 Student academic progress is measured at the end of each semester against the following standards.

-- Qualitative Measures: A minimum 2.0 Grade Point Average (GPA) for all attempted credits must be maintained.
+- Undergraduates – A minimum 2.0 Grade Point Average (GPA) for all attempted credits must be maintained.

-- Quantitative Progress: Students must successfully complete 67% of the courses attempted.
+- Undergraduates – must successfully complete 67% of the courses attempted.
 The pace of progress is calculated by dividing the cumulative hours that have been successfully completed by the cumulative hours you have attempted.

 - Maximum time frame: Students must complete their educational program of study within a time frame no longer than 150% of published length of the educational program, as measured by the credits attempted and including transfer credits.